ciroiriarte/ciroiriarte.github.io/_posts/2023-10-07-deprecated-gpg-key-in-openbuild-service.md

 In the end, the one to blame was the old deprecated key type (my home project was created a long time ago).
 I couln't find a way to create a new GPG key in the [web UI](https://build.opensuse.org), either it's not there or I'm just blind.

 We'll be using the OBS CLI client/tool: osc.

-From the man page I spotted:
+In the osc man page we can find:

 >        signkey
 >              Manage Project Signing Key